ninjaframework/ninja-appengine/README.md

 This module allows to use Ninja on the GAE easily.

 In particular it uses:
-- Objectify to store data (in dev and test mode).
+- Objectify to store data,
 - The default Mailer.
-- The rest is absolutely standard Ninja.
+- Everything else is absolutely standard Ninja.

 Usage
 =====

 Usage is straight forward.
-The most important thing you have to keep in mind is to annotate your controllers with
+The most important thing you have to keep in mind is to annotate your controller classes with

     @FilterWith(AppEngineFilter.class
     public class MyController {